spillz/snipper/README.md

-# Snipper: Snip text and data from screengrabs into a notepad

-A lightweight Windows snipping utility written in Python.
-It lets you drag-select regions of the screen, runs OCR via Tesseract, and appends the extracted text into an editable notepad-style window.
-You can take multiple snips, clean up the output, and save the final text (or CSV output from table mode) to disk.

-## Screenshot Placeholders
+# Data Snipper

+A GUI application for scraping data from screengrabs that combines an OCR notepad and integrated tool to convert charts to data.

 <!-- IMAGE: Main app window -->
 ![Main app window](images/main-window.png)